Magazine

 11 days Nepal:

-Visiting 15 microfinance projects, 6 social classes and 2 NGOs - an intensive and exciting journey to the country where KETAAKETI has its origins.
+Visiting 15 seed funding projects, 6 social classes and 2 NGOs - an intensive and exciting journey to the country where KETAAKETI has its origins.

 A food stand keeps growing and growing

 Sikor trades and sells various foods such as rice, corn and sugar.
-After the first year, she was able to pass on her microfinance.
+After the first year, she was able to pass on her seed funding.
 Her business grew so much that she can pay for her children's education.

 Vegetables and goats